LazoCoder/Flash-Flash-Revolution-AI/README.md

 # Usage

-It is a requirement to have a stand-alone Adobe Flash Player (it was only tested with version 16).
-The link to the game is:
+It is a requirement to have a stand-alone Adobe Flash Player.
+It has only been test on version 16 and it can be found in the Flash Player folder.
+The link to the game is (this is for linking the stand-alone player to the game):
 ~~~
 http://www.flashflashrevolution.com/~velocity/R%5E3.swf
 ~~~